AWS

 2. Click **Policies**, then choose **Create policy**.

 3. Switch to the JSON editor.
-Copy the JSON starting policy from Cortex, and paste it into the JSON editor.
+In Cortex while configuring AWS, copy the JSON "Read Only Access" starting policy that appears in the in-app instructions.
+Paste it into the JSON editor.

 See the AWS documentation for more information: [Create IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html).